andronikoss/RepData_PeerAssessment1/PA1.md

 		 main="Histogram of total number of steps (per day)")
 ```
 ![plot of figure03](figure03.bmp)

+Refilling the date by means will change the shape of histogram (compare with the first figure)
 ```{r}
 coef.m <- c(Mean.of.Steps = mean(tns.m), Median.of.Steps = median(tns.m))
 coef.m